 "My name is the Blues.
 And tonight, and every night, I go forth to meet my friend."

 Me and the Devil Blues (Ore to Akuma no Buruuzu, if you really need to know) is a horror manga by Akira Hiramoto based on the life of blues musician Robert Johnson and the titular song, "Me and the Devil Blues".
 RJ, an aspiring musician, makes a Deal with the Devil that makes him the greatest blues musician around at the cost of... well, see for yourself.
 RJ later finds himself wandering the countryside with a new-found companion, Ike, and later Clyde Barrow.
 Unfortunately, bad luck seems to follow him everywhere, and he finds himself with more than a few enemies as well.
 A lushly illustrated series.
-The series was put into a hiatus in 2006, unfortunately years later publisher Kodansha and Afternoon magazine declared the series as finished, sadly it ends where the author left; if it ever comes back it won't be in the same print.In 2014 what many thought it was impossible happened, the series had its first new chapter in 8 years since the hiatus, the series is officially back, now on Young Magazine the 3rd but still published by Kodansha
+The series was put into a hiatus in 2006, and years later publisher Kodansha and Afternoon magazine unfortunately declared the series as finished, leaving it where the author left.In 2014, what many thought was impossible happened.
+The series had its first new chapter in 8 years since the hiatus, the series is officially back, now on Young Magazine the 3rd, still published by Kodansha.

 - At the Crossroads: Since it is the traditional setting for a Deal with the Devil, this is where RJ makes his.